 Attacks: Two attempts were made to assassinate Former President Trump in two months during 2024 while campaigning for the office of President.

 July 13, 2024.
 At an outdoor campaign rally near Butler, PA Crooks conducted pre-attack surveillance then shot at Trump from a nearby rooftop with an AR-15 type rifle and scope.
-Crooks fired several shots, one striking Trump in the ear lobe and also struck two other campaign attendees, one of whom died.
+Crooks fired several shots, one striking Trump in the fleshy part of his ear and also struck two other campaign attendees, one of whom died.
 A Secret Service Counter Sniper shot and killed Crooks with a single round to the head.
 The FBI is investigating the assassination attempt and has not announced motives.
 Social media reports have posted a number of potential motivations for Crooks who has apparently not thrived in high school or after his graduation.

 15 September 2024.
 Presidential Candidate Trump was golfing at the Trump International Golf Club in West Palm Beach, FL when a Secret Service Agent moving in advance of the Trump group saw a rifle barrel protruding from a fence line next to the golf course.
 The Special Agent fired four rounds towards the rifle and a male fled the area.
 A concerned citizen saw a male run from the area and jump into a vehicle.
 The citizen took cellphone pictures of the male and the vehicle plate.
 Law enforcement identified the vehicle on a nearby interstate using license plate readers and captured Ryan Wesley Routh without incident.